 Dr Dennis Chua is currently a Visiting Consultant to KK Women’s and Children’s Hospital.
-He sees paediatric ENT conditions such as snoring and sleep disordered breathing in children, airway problems, sinus conditions, allergies, hearing problems and salivary gland diseases in kids.
+He sees paediatric ENT conditions such as snoring and sleep-disordered breathing in children, airway problems, sinus conditions, allergies, hearing problems, and salivary gland diseases in kids.
+Dr Dennis offers paediatrics ENT treatments in his clinic to help young patients overcome common and chronic ENT conditions, with treatment plans specially tailor-made to their conditions.
+As children have special medical needs and are more vulnerable than adult patients, Dr Dennis takes extra effort to ensure that his treatments keep young patients comfortable while remaining effective.
 As one of Singapore’s leading ENT specialists, Dr Chua offers a complete range of specialised ENT treatments.

 Tonsillectomy (tonsil operation) can be considered when a patient has frequent attacks of tonsillitis resulting in missed school and affecting quality of life.
 Sometimes, the big tonsils can result in obstructive sleep apnoea and snoring and may need removal as well.
 Occasionally, asymmetrical tonsils where it is bigger on one side may need a biopsy to ascertain the diagnosis.
 Lymphoma can rarely present with an asymmetrical tonsil that is bigger on one side.
 Surgery can be performed safely in a day surgery setting with minimal pain.